The evolution of accretor stars in binary systems due to accretion of increasingly helium-rich material: The response of a binary companion to the accretion of helium-rich material

 \begin{enumerate} \item In the immediate lead-up to the contact phase, the accretor begins to accrete material, causing it to spin up.
-The rotation rate also increases due to transfer of angular momentum and the accretor approaches 15 per cent of its critical rotation rate. \item This accretion breaks thermal equilibrium and causes the accretor to expand \citep[][and references therein]{Lau:2024} \item The donor decreases in luminosity slightly as the accretor increases in luminosity by an order of magnitude. \item It then begins to increase in luminosity, but returns the radius to approximately the size it was prior to the onset of RLOF, which is below the expected radius for a star of that luminosity. \item The abrogation of thermal equilibrium in the accretor powers the contact phase, which lasts for approximately \SI{3.7}{\kilo\yr}. \end{enumerate}
+The rotation rate also increases due to transfer of angular momentum and the accretor approaches 40~per~cent of its critical rotation rate. \item This accretion breaks thermal equilibrium in the accretor and causes it to expand \citep{Kippenhahn:1977, Neo:1977, Lau:2024} \item The donor dims slightly as the accretor brightens by 63.4~per~cent. \item The donor then begins to increase in luminosity, but its radius returns to approximately the size it was prior to the onset of RLOF, which is below the expected radius for a star of that luminosity. \item The disruption of thermal equilibrium in the accretor only lasts for some time until the accretor's thermal time-scale increases so it can equilibrium.
+This means that the contact phase lasts for \SI{5}{\kilo\yr}. \end{enumerate}

+During the contact phase, the accretion of material onto the accretor is less efficient.
+The mass gain is limited from the the balance between its own mass loss due to filling its Roche lobe and the mass gain from the donor star.
+The mass transfer efficiency during this phase drop.
+We can see the instantaneous mass transfer efficiency fluctuates during the contact phase in Figure \ref{fig:detailed_model_profile}.
+The efficiency drops to below 50~per~cent during the contact phase.

-Eventually the accretor shrinks to within its Roche lobe and terminates the contact phase.
-The reason for this is that the accretor's mass has increased to such a point that its thermal timescale is now equivalent to the mass transfer rate from the donor star as shown in \autoref{fig:tkh}.
+Eventually, the accretor shrinks within its Roche lobe and the contact phase terminates.
+The reason for this is that the accretor's mass has increased to such a point that its thermal time-scale is now equivalent to the mass transfer rate from the donor star, as shown in \Cref{fig:tkh}.
 The accretor is thus able to achieve thermodynamic equilibrium and return to its more compact state.
-This shrinking is not due to the denser helium-rich material that has been accreted, although we discuss the impact of this below.
+This shrinkage is not due to the heavier helium-rich material that has been accreted, although, as we note below, post-contact the accretor with VCA is smaller in radius due to this effect, as shown in \Cref{tab:binary_configuration_parameters}.